jaenib/semsi/README.md

 The original Colab notebooks remain under `semsi_jupyter/` for reference.
 They have not been deleted, but the heavy lifting is now handled by the importable package which can be exercised from notebooks without duplicating setup cells.
+For day-to-day work prefer `notebooks/Semsi_Workflow.ipynb` or the Streamlit UI outlined above.